 Racquetball Racquets – Racquets are 22 inches long, and have a tether (string) at the bottom of the handle for a player to put around their wrist so that if they lose their grip on the racquet it will not go far from them.

 Racquetballs– Racquetballs are hollow rubber balls that come in a variety of colours.
-Racquetball Canada’s Official Racquetball is the Pro Penn HD Racquetball, which is used at all officially sanctioned Racquetball Canada events.
+Racquetball Canada’s Official Racquetball is the Gearbox Black Sleek Ball, which is used at all officially sanctioned Racquetball Canada events.

 Eye Guards – Eye guards are the only other piece of equipment mandatory for playing racquetball.